Last Updated on February 13, 2026

 Laws Applicable to Music and Artists

 Like any other commodity or service, since music is also commercially bought and sold, there needs to be a formal law regulating and governing it.
-It is important that the composers, lyricists, singers, etc, all are compensated fairly and justly for their creative work, and their interest is safeguarded as well.
-In order to prevent the unauthorised use, distribution or reproduction of musical work and, if such an event occurs, to ensure that the rights of the original creators are protected, various acts have been enacted, and several bodies have been established.
+It is important that the composers, lyricists, singers, etc, are all compensated fairly and justly for their creative work, and their interests are safeguarded as well.
+In order to prevent the unauthorised use, distribution or reproduction of musical works and, if such an event occurs, to ensure that the rights of the original creators are protected, various acts have been enacted, and several bodies have been established.

 Some of the important laws governing the music industry in India are:

-2. Intellectual Property Rights Law – The Trade Marks Act, 1999, The Patent Act, 1970, The Designs Act, 2000, etc lend a broader framework for the creators to protect and register their work in defence to the unauthorised use of their work.
+- Intellectual Property Rights Law – The Trade Marks Act, 1999, The Patent Act, 1970, The Designs Act, 2000, etc., lend a broader framework for the creators to protect and register their work in defence against the unauthorised use of their work.

-3. The Indian Contract Act, 1872 – Various artists and musicians enter to contracts with third parties for the use or performance or broadcasting of their music.
+- The Indian Contract Act, 1872 – Various artists and musicians enter into contracts with third parties for the use, performance or broadcasting of their music.
 The contract law ensures that such agreements and contracts are legally binding and valid and are enforceable in the court of law.

 A license is an official permission (or permit) granted by a competent authority to do something that would otherwise be unlawful.
 In India, obtaining music licenses is essential for the lawful use, performance, or distribution of music in different settings, including public performances, broadcasting, and reproduction of the same.
 These licenses protect the intellectual property rights of artists and ensure that they are reasonably and impartially compensated for the commercial use of their music.